-Do not hold back women’s economic empowerment, let them thrive and take the economy to the success ladder.
+Do not hold back women’s economic empowerment; let them thrive and take the economy to the success ladder.
 Let’s change the world by empowering women to achieve prosperity and peace.

 But they also remain excessively affected by neediness, segregation, and abuse.
-Gender unfairness implies women who comprise a little minority of those in senior positions, often end up insecure with low-wage employment.
+Gender unfairness implies women, who comprise a small minority of those in senior positions, often end up insecure with low-wage employment.
 It reduces their access to financial resources, for example, land or loans, and limits participation in molding economic and social arrangements.
 What’s more?
 Since women play out the greater part of domestic work, they frequently have little time left to pursue economic opportunities.

 Benefits of Women’s Empowerment